Rosemary Garlic Grilled Baby Potato Skewers

 Everyone loves potatoes on a stick, right?
 Or any food on a stick?!

-Crispy perfection and tender fluffy insides!
-It’s an easy side dish to throw on the grill while the protein is cooking.
+It’s a perfect side dish to throw on the grill while the protein is cooking.

 Key Ingredients

-• Potatoes – In this grilled baby potatoes recipe we are using baby red potatoes.
+• Potatoes – In this grilled baby potatoes recipe, we are using baby red potatoes.
 But you can also use Yukon gold baby potatoes or even baby sweet potatoes.
 Small potatoes are key!

 • Oil – This recipe uses olive oil which helps the skins to crisp up while grilling.